With over 51,000 connections, N3 connects more than 1.3 million staff and every GP, hospital and clinic in England and Scotland

 Another service that has transformed the way clinicians work and improved patient care is N3 Managed Videoconferencing.
 Previously, videoconferencing services were set up on a local basis, often for use inside a specific Trust which was then responsible for booking and scheduling calls and managing the bandwidth and infrastructure.

 With N3 Managed Videoconferencing all that is taken care of, with the necessary infrastructure built into the N3 network.
 Trusts are able to easily set up videoconferencing calls with each other using an online booking system.
 Since the service was launched, clinicians and healthcare professionals had, as at the end of April 2013, taken part in 48,700 video meetings, resulting in savings of £11.7 million.
-Not only that, by reducing unnecessary travel it has saved 2,100 tonnes of carbon omissions.
+Not only that, by reducing unnecessary travel it has saved 2,100 tonnes of carbon emissions.
 If extended across the whole of the NHS, N3 Videoconferencing has the potential to save up to £100 million a year.

 N3 Videoconferencing is also encouraging greater innovation and more efficient ways of working.
 The West London Cancer Network and Peterborough and Stamford Hospital, among other trusts, are using it to enable multi-disciplinary teams of doctors, nurses and administrative staff from across all the hospitals to discuss individual patients by simultaneously reviewing x-rays from one place and pathology from another.